-NHS England have invested in us to expand Shared Lives for people who need support with their health, for example:
+NHS England have invested in us to expand Shared Lives for people who need support with their health:

 - Leaving hospital